Eating Disorders aren’t all About Appearance! By Laura Yates

 There are many misinformed ideas about eating disorders.
+And if you are writing a dissertation on this topic, you should research it as best as possible to reveal the issue fully, including, refer to https://topdissertations.com/editing/ to create a perfect dissertation editing and qualitatively involve all available sources.
 One of the main ones (in my opinion) is that if you don’t ‘look’ like you have one then you probably don’t.
 The other day I heard the comment “but she doesn’t look thin enough to have an eating disorder”.
 One of the most frustrating elements of an eating disorder is how people define it purely on physical appearance.
 The general assumption is that if you look ‘well’ or ‘healthy’ on the exterior, that you’re actually fine.
 In many circumstances, this couldn’t be further from the truth!

 When I embarked into recovery for the first time and put on weight, though people couldn’t seem to stop saying how ‘well’ I looked, on the inside I was probably more tormented by my eating disorder than when I was obviously ill on the surface.
 I can’t speak from experience on bulimia or binge eating disorder but I imagine that those suffering probably experience the same frustration.
 This is sometimes why sufferers often go months or even years without confiding in anyone; because they don’t look ill, they feel they are not worthy of help from their family, friends or doctor and suffer in silence; even questioning whether there is actually anything wrong with them or if it is just in their heads.
 The media doesn’t help – relentlessly (and often inaccurately) reporting stories of celebrities sporting ‘painfully thin frames’ and portraying the idea that anorexia and other eating disorders can only be identified by physical appearance.